November 10, 2017

 I stare at the Facebook comment box, open but empty, from me to you.
 Have we met or are we strangers — I don’t know?
 Does it matter?
-I imagine you in that hospital bed — time passing at the speed of healing - skin and bone — how anything must be better than nothing, how anything is perhaps all you feel you now have — one step from nothing.
+I imagine you in that hospital bedtime passing at the speed of healing - skin and bone — how anything must be better than nothing, how anything is perhaps all you feel you now have — one step from nothing.

 It’s shit to presume so much, but being a writer that’s my job - I presume.

 These message boxes, the ones that pop up, often unwanted, do you know that thing they do, where you can tell someone is writing, sending you something?
 I like that.
 I like to know someone is about to say something, see those dots moving, back and forth.
 I like that - I like the anticipation.
 I guess that’s another thing about writing - good writing - it’s about anticipation - what comes next, what does it mean, what will be the point of all this.
-The best writing - for me - is the simple writing, where the message — the reason to write it down — is a simple one.
+The best writing - for me - is simple writing, where the message — the reason to write it down — is a simple one.

-But these message boxes at the bottom of your screen: often what pops up in them is something that comes from a place of boredom, time-wasting tire kicking words, like “how are you doing” or “what’s up” or “what next?”.
+But these message boxes at the bottom of your screen: often what pops up in them is something that comes from a place of boredom, time-wasting tire-kicking words, like “how are you doing” or “what’s up” or “what next?”.
 Other times it can be a spear point, into your heart, into your soul, something profound, heartfelt, honest and secret (that last word lets me off the hook at supplying an example).
 I’m sure - a woman like you - must have many such messages, more still since your fall, much more.
-You’re someone who people look to, to feel better about their lives — lives that are about not being afraid or feeling anxiety that they’re doing the wrong thing, living the wrong life, which of course IS a life full of fear and anxiety.
+You’re someone who people look to, to feel better about their lives — lives that are about not being afraid or feeling the anxiety that they’re doing the wrong thing, living the wrong life, which of course IS a life full of fear and anxiety.
 People like yourself, you provide a service, you lift some of that burden from ‘ordinary’ lives in some small way, that if I can’t be brave enough to live a free life, then at least you are.
 And now, people can also see the cost.
 Part of this relationship with people we respect and admire, most often - in our tribe - those that choose less than us — is ‘reaching out’ by these messages in small boxes.
 It’s maybe some kind of absolution — for them and us — that when you send back some cheery message, that ‘you’re doing fine’ — you make them feel better - but not yourself.
 All fakery right, but then that’s what life is like for most people, all acting — us too — the great play, the great con trick - that we’re just as gripped about our lives as they are, of what we don’t have.
-But maybe that’s one thing that climbing teaches us, that up there can be no act, no con.
+But maybe that’s one thing that climbing teaches us, that up there can be no action, no con.
 It teaches us we are animals and we know it.
 Simplicity of ourselves — the mirror in the cliffs.
-Up on the walls and faces, there are only animal four states: fight, flight, posture and submit.
+Upon the walls and faces, there are only animal four states: fight, flight, posture and submit.
 To take human things up there, the fakery and the con, to make it a business, to break records, that’s perhaps where we come undone.
 The more animal we become - the more the act of being a human we can leave behind - the happier we become.

-Anyway — what intrigues me the most, about this message boxes — is when I see the dots move, that fingers type far away — but then nothing appears, that someone began to write, but nothing was said, which is what I’m doing now.
+Anyway — what intrigues me the most, about these message boxes — is when I see the dots move, that fingers type far away — but then nothing appears, that someone began to write, but nothing was said, which is what I’m doing now.

 “The glass is weaker at the edges,” says the glass repair guy, hands in his trouser pockets, the Las Vegas traffic thinner than usual - the morning after the shooting.